ibm-cloud-docs/vmware-service/vmaas/host-adding-deleting.md

 # Adding and deleting hosts
 {: #host-adding-deleting}

-You can increase or decrease the capacity of your deployment by adding or deleting hosts to and from a cluster.
+You can increase or decrease the capacity of your deployment by adding or deleting hosts to and from a *single-tenant* cluster.

 1. In the VMware Solutions console, click **Resources > {{site.data.keyword.vmware-service_short}}** from the left navigation pane.
 2. In the **{{site.data.keyword.vmware-service_short}}** table, click the **Cloud director sites** tab, then click a single-tenant instance name.